South African Hip Hop Awards: History

 The South African Hip Hop Awards (SAHHA) had their origin in 2012.
 It is presented by Ritual Media Group (RMG) and celebrates great achievements within the local hip hop culture by focusing on how the past has shaped the phenomenon called "SA Hip Hop".
 The very first ceremony was held at Alex Theatre in Braamfontein, Johannesburg and then moved to the Gold Reef City Lyric Theatre, Johannesburg.
 The event was initially televised on ETV, but has since moved to MTV Base and to date is on SABC 1.

 The show is known for breaking out South African Hip hop artists as most of the artists have won their first ever award at the SAHHAs such as Cassper Nyovest, iFani, Emtee, Nasty C, Khuli Chana, Stogie T, Reason and Miss Pru.

 Awards

-As of the 4th SAHHAs, in 2015, there are a total of thirty-one categories awarded.
+As of the 4th SAHHAs, in 2025, there are a total of thirty-one categories awarded.

-Top Eight awards
+Top nine awards

 These are the top nine award categories of the SAHHAs.